OWASP/www-project-threat-and-safeguard-matrix/index.md

 ---
 # Introduction
 The Threat and Safeguard Matrix or (TaSM) is an action oriented view to safeguard and enable the business created by [Ross Young](https://www.linkedin.com/in/mrrossyoung/).
 Simply put if Cyber is in the business of Revenue Protection, then we need to have a defense in depth plan to combat the biggest threats to our companies.
-This matrix allows a company to overlay its major threats with the NIST CSF functions (Identify, Protect, Detect, Respond, & Recover) to build a security plan.
+This matrix allows a company to overlay its major threats with the NIST Cyber Security Functions (Identify, Protect, Detect, Respond, & Recover) to build a security plan.
 Organizations who perform this activitiy will gain a better understanding of how to protect their company as they fill in safeguards whitch mitigate important threats.

 ![Threat and Safeguard Matrix](assets/images/EmptyTaSM.png)